 Distribution: England, Scotland, Wales, Ireland

 Flight period: May to September

-Plant associations: Pteridium spp., Dryopteris spp., Onoclea spp., and Polypodium spp. (ferns)
+Plant associations: Pteridium spp., Dryopteris spp., Onoclea spp., and Polypodium spp. (ferns and bracken)

 The National Biodiversity Network records are shown on the map below.
 (See terms and conditions)